violivei/nlp-django-api/README.md

 Predict:

 ```
+- python manage.py runserver
-curl http://localhost:8080/api/classify/ -d "description=question: Are there any SciFi treatments of time travel that avoid the typical paradoxes? [duplicate]; excerpt: Possible Duplicate:\n  Why do time-travel stories often have the characters “returning” to the future?  \n\n\n\n\nThe possibility of time travel normally creates paradoxes.
+- curl http://localhost:8080/api/classify/ -d "description=question: Are there any SciFi treatments of time travel that avoid the typical paradoxes? [duplicate]; excerpt: Possible Duplicate:\n  Why do time-travel stories often have the characters “returning” to the future?  \n\n\n\n\nThe possibility of time travel normally creates paradoxes.
 If you can travel into the ...\r\n        "
 ```

 ## Dataset